- Resume Format

 How long should a resume be?

-Your resume should be one to two pages long.
-Ideally, a resume should be one page long for recent graduates or professionals with one to 10 years of experience.
+Your resume should ideally be one to two pages long, particularly for recent graduates or professionals with up to 10 years of experience.
+Keeping it concise helps capture the attention of hiring managers.

 References